 However, you must have a mailing address in an eligible country to win.
 If you have a friend in the US or another eligible country that can receive your prize, go ahead and enter!

 You can read more about our progress to add more countries to the eligible shipping locations here.
-It's not been going very well for a while, but I hope to share some good news with you guys in late 2014!

 I live in -----, why can't I enter?!